kiedtl/roguelike/doc/statuses.md

 Sharply reduces all enemies' morale (the ones that can see you), making it much more likely that they'll flee.

+## invigorated

+- You have a bonus to your evasion.
+- You deal extra damage in melee.

+## lifespan

+(Monster-only.)
+When this status runs out, the monster will die or self-destruct.
+Usually found paired with the `explosive` or `charged` statuses.

+## nauseated

+You are unable to drink potions.

+Doesn't affect non-player mobs, since they don't have an AI that drinks potions.

+## night-vision

+Usually found on monsters.
+Indicates that they can see in dark tiles.

+(The player has innate night-vision, thus making this status meaningless for the player.)

 ## noisy

 Causes noise to be emit on each turn, regardless if the mob is moving or not.